 On January 24 and 25, 2011, the Company received cash payments totaling \$58.4 million from the Government of the United Mexican States pursuant to the corrected award.
 Mexico made these payments pursuant to an agreement with Corn Products International that provides for terminating pending post-award litigation and waiving post-award interest.
-The \$58.4 million award is included in other income in the Company's first half 2011 Condensed Consolidated Statement of Income.
+The \$58.4 million award is included in other income in the Company's Condensed Consolidated Statement of Income for the nine months ended September 30, 2011.